PeerMeHQ/know/daos/settings.md

 ### Minimum Attendance

-The minimum of total FOR votes of a proposal required for [proposals](./overview.md#propose) to succeed.
+The minimum of total FOR votes a [proposal](./overview.md#propose) requires to succeed.
 Also known as Quorum.
+This is a hard limit in addition to achieving >50% of votes.